 Lakes Region Community College's Crisis Management response will be under review this year.
 The plan follows the model of the Federal Emergency Management Agency (FEMA)'s National Incident Management System (NIMS).
 The NIMS model utilizes a comprehensive approach to incident management that can be applied to a variety of emergencies.
+Officers must take FEMA courses ICS 100 through ICS 800

-In 2022 LRCC develop our own draft of an Emergency Operation Plan that will outline what steps are to be taken in an emergency.
+In 2019 LRCC develop our own draft of an Emergency Operation Plan that will outline what steps are to be taken in an emergency.
 This plan will also include training and drill preparation to ensure staff and faculty are prepared for an emergency.
-Training in FEMA ICS 100 TO ICS 800 course, Staff responsible for sending alerts through our RAVE system will have access to pre-scripted messages which can be edited quickly for prompt distribution to the campus community.
+Staff responsible for sending alerts through our RAVE system will have access to pre-scripted messages which can be edited quickly for prompt distribution to the campus community.

-There are ongoing trainings for faculty and staff on the use of the guides, LRCC Alerts and our paging system to communicate an emergency.
-In addition, LRCC invested in the installation of an electronic lock-down system enabling appropriate staff to lock-down campus buildings using campus ID'S.
+There is ongoing training for faculty and staff on the use of the guides, LRCC Alerts and our paging system to communicate an emergency.
+In addition, LRCC invested in the installation of an electronic lock-down system enabling appropriate staff to lock-down campus buildings using campus IDs.
+Individual Buildings Red Panic Button will control all 3 buildings to Lock them down.